tl;dr

 “Given this technique in this environment, these predecessor and successor techniques are now most probable.”

-For an incident responder, this creates an immediate hunt plan.
+For an incident responder, it creates an immediate hunt plan.

 Researcher view: infer what likely happened before

-When a technique is observed, ask what prerequisites are usually required for it to be successful.
+When a technique is observed, ask what prerequisites are usually required for it to work.

 If you observe T1059, likely predecessor areas often include: